 A statement often attributed to George Orwell says “journalism is printing what someone else does not want printed: everything else is public relations”.
 Today’s data availability constitutes an invaluable source for journalists.
 However, making the most of it requires the skills to find information hidden within the data, and learn how to best combine these skills with traditional journalistic practices.
-Currently, I am an advisor for Connectas, a platform for transnational journalism across the Americas, where I help design and plan data journalism strategies.
-I am also a distinguished member of Connectas Hub, a network of journalists across the Americas.
+Prior to graduate school I worked as a journalist, and data-driven investigative journalism continues to be one of my passions.
+I am a distinguished member of Connectas Hub, a network of journalists across the Americas.
 I have been involved in journalism since I started working for Semana Magazine during the second year of my undergraduate studies in Mathematics.

 Investigative journalism publications